JamiJ/KioskPi/README.md

 * `B4 Desktop Autologin`
 * Exit menu with `Esc`

-Change link to the kiosk.sh file
+Change link to the kiosk.sh file located at /home/pi/kiosk.sh
 * --kiosk `INSERT-LINK-HERE-REPLACE-THIS`

 Finally reboot, and your kiosk should show what you want!